 Negotiation is prohibited between the bid deadline and contract execution.
 After a contract is fully executed, any questions concerning contract administration should be directed to the assigned project engineer.
 The project engineer will be shown on the contract.

 This document provides guidance on administrative procedures during the construction phase.
 While not legally defined as a “contract document”, it provides a framework for industry and project engineers to successfully complete the construction process.
-This manual can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Office of Support Services at 515-239-1324.
+This manual can be viewed at Electronic Reference Library or ordered through the Iowa DOT’s Support Services Bureau at 515-239-1324.

 Summary of awarded contract prices